gillesvdp/Ofsted-Reports/README.md

 Tapping on a previous search cell will load the results of that search and a segue to the MapViewController is executed.

+The values of the outlets on this view are set with standard values on app launch.
+However, if the user is coming back to this view from the MapViewController, the outlet values are set to what they were when the user left the screen.
+These values are kept in an dictionary stored in NSUserDefaults.
+This dictionary is deleted from NSUserDefaults just before the app termines (in AppDelegate).

 **2. MapViewController (embedded in a NavigationController)**

 A map occupies the entire space below the navigationBar.